KernelTuner/kernel_launcher/docs/examples/wisdom.rst

 If everything goes well, the script should run for ten minutes and eventually generate a file ``wisdom/vector_add_float.wisdom`` containing the tuning results.
 Note that it is possible to tune the same kernel for different GPUs and problem sizes, and all results will be saved in the same wisdom file.
-After tuning, the files in the ``captures/`` directory can be removed safely.
+After tuning, the files in the ``captures/`` directory can be safely removed.